maggieddie/pushdownoo/README.md

 	export ANT_OPTS="-Xmx2048M -Xms2048M -Xss512M -XX:MaxPermSize=512m

-*NOTE*, the default sbt configuration needs to be changed.
+*NOTE*.
+If you compile the project using sbt, the default sbt configuration needs to be changed.

 Change  the sbt file: